Skip to content

 The company commits all suppliers to address health and safety at work for all workers.

-Comprehensive, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by PEFC.
-The company's own reporting also mentions providing PPE and relevant training.
+[Externally verified] Limited, externally verified points have been awarded on the basis of the company's FSC Chain of Custody certification (FSC-STD-40-004 V3-1) as the requirements do not fully meet the SPOTT indicator criteria.
+The company's own reporting also indicates that it provides PPE and relevant training to its employees.

 • P